lupyuen/send_altitude_cocoos/README.md

 -----
 ## Enabling UART Interface on STM32 Blue Pill

-To enable the actual STM32 Blue Pill UART interface to transmit via a real Wisol Sigfox transceiver (instead of using the Wisol Sigfox simulator), edit `stm32/uartint/uartint.cpp` and comment the following line:
+To enable the actual STM32 Blue Pill UART interface to transmit via a real Wisol Sigfox transceiver (instead of using the Wisol Sigfox simulator), edit `platform.h` and comment out the following line:

 ```C++
 //  #define SIMULATE_WISOL //  Uncomment to simulate a Wisol Sigfox module connected to UART.